 Distance from Oudtshoorn to George: 63km or go directly from Mossel Bay (46km)

 Wilderness is nestled at the foot of the Outeniqua Mountains and is a small, peaceful town with an abundance of natural beauty.
-This beautiful town is bordered by the Kaaimans River to the West, and the Goukamma Nature Reserve to the east, and faces the warm Indian Ocean.
+This beautiful destination is bordered by the Kaaimans River to the West, and the Goukamma Nature Reserve to the east, and faces the warm Indian Ocean.

-Make sure to check the SANparks site for a guide of the five main hiking trails in Wilderness and visit Dolphin Point Lookout too.
+Make sure to check the SANparks site for a guide of the five main hiking trails in Wilderness and also visit Dolphin Point Lookout too.
 Here you can take in expansive views over the stunning coastline and Kaaimans River Mouth.

 Places to stay in Wilderness